2014-15 Molly Appeal for Neuroscience Research

 The Molly Appeal focus alternates on a rotating basis each year for the four key areas of research emphasis and excellence at Dalhousie Medical School: neuroscience, cardiovascular, the related fields of infection, inflammation and immunity, and cancer.

-Learn about the many research initiatives happening in the Maritimes at Dalhousie Faculty of Medicine by visiting our Faces of Molly section.
+Learn about the many research initiatives happening in the Maritimes at Dalhousie Faculty of Medicine by reading our Faces of Molly section.